IgniteUI/igniteui-docfx/en/components/overlay_position.md

 ### Usage

 Position strategies allow you to display content in the overlay in various combinations.
-To start using different position strategies you should first include the necessary dependencies for each strategy used like this:
+To start using different position strategies, you should first include the necessary dependencies for each strategy used like this:

 ```typescript
 import {